nmathewson/libevent_obsolete/README.md

  * Philip Prindeville
  * Vis Virial

-If we have forgotten your name, please contact us.
+If we have forgotten your name, please contact us..